 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-The subject covers harmonisation of domestic crimes and criminal procedures as well as international crimes and criminal procedures.
-The subject especially explores harmonised crimes, such as terrorism, and related proceedings.
-It also examines specific supranational crimes, such as crimes against humanity, aggression, war crimes, and related proceedings.
-The fundamentals of the international law of war are also considered.
+This subject provides you with a rigorous overview of harmonisation of domestic crimes and criminal procedures as well as international crimes and criminal procedures.
+The particular focus on harmonised crimes, such as terrorism and related proceedings, encourages critical analysis of a range of international criminal law concepts and principles.
+You will also develop your understanding of specific supranational crimes, such as crimes against humanity, aggression, war crimes and related proceedings, as well as consider the fundamentals of the international law of war.